How to Sew Neckbands

 A Walking Foot

 My favorite option is to get yourself a walking foot.
-I talk about walking feet a ton in our fifth lesson, What is a Walking Foot and How to Use One.
-If you haven’t seen that lesson, suffice it to say that a walking foot will help move your fabric along over the sewing plate without it getting sucked under.
+I talk about walking feet a ton in our tutorial, What is a Walking Foot and How to Use One.
+If you haven’t read that tutorial, suffice it to say that a walking foot will help move your fabric along over the sewing plate without it getting sucked under.

 Another option is to just start your hem by sewing over a small piece of tissue paper at the beginning.
 Usually, you’re most at risk of a fabric-munching at the beginning of your stitches.
 So a piece of tissue paper a few inches long underneath your first stitches will help stabilize it until your machine gains some traction.